CHEMISTRY 133, SPRING, 2015

 Lab – learn basic electronics associated with instruments; learn how to operate and optimize various spectroscopic and chromatographic instruments for chemical analysis; learn sample and standard preparation methods; investigate the implementation of a new analytical method.

 Texts: Harris, Quantitative Chemical Analysis, Eighth Edition.
 It may be possible to use an earlier edition, but you are responsible for knowing any differences.
 We will use this text book to cover most topics.
-Electronics and NMR are not covered in the Harris text, and I expect to use Rubinson and Rubinson, Contemporary Instrumental Analysis to cover those two topics.
-A copy of the Rubinson and Rubinson text will be left on reserve in the library and copies for the two chapters will be left in a folder in the main office.
-The Rubinson and Rubinson text presents material at a similar level as Harris but I don’t consider it cost effective to purchase the text.
-If a student is interested in having a more comprehensive textbook to learn other materials, I would recommend purchasing, Skoog, Holler, and Nieman, Principles of Instrumental Analysis (6th Edition).
+Electronics and NMR are not covered in the Harris text, and I will use Wayne, Chemical Instrumental and Rubinson and Rubinson (R&R), Contemporary Instrumental Analysis to cover those two topics.
+A copy of the these text (or copies of relevant sections) will be made available.
+If a student is interested in having a more comprehensive textbook as a more comprehensive text, I would recommend purchasing, Skoog, Holler, and Nieman, Principles of Instrumental Analysis (6th Edition).
 The Skoog et al. text is an excellent reference for any interested student.
 The Laboratory Manual will be available at the Bookstore.
 The instructions for the first laboratory experiment will be provided separately on the internet if the lab manual is not available in time.

 Exams (3 midterms at 11% each and one comprehensive final at 11%)